 What if You Have an Existing Website?

 Branding and design are incredibly large focuses in lead generation website design.
 If your current website isn’t converting users, it might be time to try something new.
-A shiny new redesign might be just what you need to get out of your rut and get things running again.
+A shiny new website redesign might be just what you need to get out of your rut and get things running again.

 The process is much the same whether you have an existing site or not.
 During the project outlining phase, you’ll be able to discuss what you like about the old design, and what you definitely want to trash.